New Kid in the Flock

 The breed of the cocks—those introduced and those already in residence—has a large effect on the potential for violence.
 Generally, the more “gamey” the genetic background of the cock, the more likely he is to “play for keeps” when challenging other cocks—among these breeds (e.g., Old English and Modern Games, Kraienkoppes, Malays, Shamos) the possibility of bloodied combs is the least of our worries; whereas cocks bred more as dual-purpose, utilitarian farm fowl tend to work out dominance/submission issues without too much mayhem.
 I have found my Cuckoo Marans cocks unusually “mellow,” for example—they find their respective roles after a bit of not-quite-serious sparring, and never cause each other significant injury.

 It is a good idea to utilize the isolate-in-view strategy routinely when introducing a new cock to the flock.
 Indeed, you might put into place two separate wire barriers—or make the barrier of quarter-inch hardware cloth—to prevent cocks from fighting through the wire.
 After the boys have had some time to get used to each other’s presence, release the newcomer and monitor closely.
-I’d advise keeping that isolation corner in place awhile, just in case.
+I’d advise keeping that isolation corner in place for a while, just in case.